Localizing Preference Aggregation Conflicts: A Graph-Theoretic Approach Using Sheaves: Computational Experiments

 \subsubsection{Realistic Scenario: Committee Decision}

-We simulated a realistic preference aggregation scenario with $|V|=50$ voters and $|A|=8$ alternatives on a random graph (Erd\H{o}s-R\'enyi, $p=0.15$, yielding 179 edges).
+We simulated a realistic preference aggregation scenario with $|V|=50$ voters and $|\mathcal{A}|=8$ alternatives on a random graph (Erd\H{o}s-R\'enyi, $p=0.15$, yielding 179 edges).
 Computing $\Omega_1$ over all edges required 0.15 ms. The incompatibility rate was 97.2\% (174 of 179 edges), reflecting a high-conflict scenario with diverse preferences.

 For pushforward computation, we merged 5 randomly selected voters.
 Cycle detection completed in 1.9 ms with 26.0 KB memory, confirming an empty stalk via the cycle $(0 \to 2 \to 1 \to 0)$.
-This demonstrates that the framework handles realistic problem sizes with sub-millisecond to single-digit millisecond response times.
+Both $\Omega_1$ and the pushforward thus run in at most a few milliseconds at this scale.